+BE CAPILANO COLLEGE

+AN ND: CAPILANO COLLEGE FACULTY ASSOCIATION

+Re : RAPIDLY CHANGING AREAS

+Ins structions:

+adj ins fre tha fol instructors at the College share an environment that includes some element of change, and time for ustments and modifications of course material are currently built into workloads through non-tructional hours and professional development time.
+However, some instructors must deal with quent change as a result of the implementation of external factors outside the control of the instructor t is not incorporated into the current workload model.
+The College and the CCFA have agreed to the lowing process, which is meant to provide some relief to instructors who have to deal with this type of nificant change.

+Pro ocess:

-- 1. Instructors (regular or non-regular) who have a significant change in course materials due to factors outside their control may apply for release time by filling out the Application Form.
-An instructor can get an Application Form from the Human Resource Office (Local 4979). - 2.
-The instructor and the functional area, through the Coordinator, must agree that the instructor meets the criteria before an application can go forward. - 3.
-Recommendations for release will be made to the appropriate Dean by the Rapidly Changing Workload Committee. - 4.
-Once approved by the Dean, release time of up to .5 sections will be assigned. - 5.
+4. 5. outside their control may apply for release time by filling out the Application Form.
+An instructor can get an Application Form from the Human Resource Office (Local 4979).
+The instructor and the functional area, through the Coordinator, must agree that the instructor meets the criteria before an application can go forward.
+Recommendations for release will be made to the appropriate Dean by the Rapidly Changing Workload Committee.
+Once approved by the Dean, release time of up to .5 sections will be assigned.
 Release for part-time instructors will be pro-rated.

-Executed this 6th day of April, 1999

-- 6. If there are more approved applications than sections available, instructors may receive a smaller proportion of release time. - 7.
-Unused allocations will be carried forward from year to year because applications will probably be uneven.
+If there are more approved applications than sections available, instructors may receive a smaller proportion of release time.

-• • • • • • • • • • • • • • • • • • • •
+Ex ecuted this 6 th April, 1999

 "Naomi Yamamoto" "Dileep Athaide"

-•

 "Mark Vernon" "John Wilson"